wdolowicz/python_training/README.md

-# Respoitory for Python Training
+# Repository for Python Training